Daniel-Rojo/Algol/README.md

 The file containing the answers to question 1 and 3 are the Transformation.py

-The exercise 2 was created modifing files index.html, src .....
+The exercise 2 was created modifing files index.html, src/results-page.js, env.test, templates/result-hit.js